Intro to Interna'l Procurement

 - The objectives and rationales for regulating procurement

-- The United Nations Model Law on Procurement of Goods, Construction and Services - a model procurement framework?
+- The United Nations Model Law on Public Procurement - a model procurement framework?

 - The WTO Agreement on Government Procurement.